ionic-team/ionic-site/docs/nightly/api/service/$ionicPopup/index.md

-The Ionic Popup service makes it easy to programatically create and show popup windows that require the user to respond in order to continue:
+The Ionic Popup service allows programmatically creating and showing popup windows that require the user to respond in order to continue.

-The popup system has support for nicer versions of the built in `alert()` `prompt()` and `confirm()` functions you are used to in the browser, but with more powerful support for customizing input types in the case of prompt, or customizing the look of the window.
+The popup system has support for more flexible versions of the built in `alert()`, `prompt()`, and `confirm()` functions that users are used to, in addition to allowing popups with completely custom content and look.

-But the true power of the Popup is when a built-in popup just won't cut it.
-Luckily, the popup window has full support for arbitrary popup content, and a simple promise-based system for returning data entered by the user.